BUGS-NYU/TerminalWorkshop/README.md

 - [ ] First find out who and where you are…

 	```
+	This command tells you which account on your computer you are using.
 	$ whoami
+	This command tells you what folder you are currently located in.
+It stands for 'print working directory'.
 	$ pwd
+	This command lists all files and folders in the current folder you are in.
 	$ ls
+	You can change a command by adding what we call a Flag to it like below.
+For the list command -F puts a slash after every folder when it lists everything.
 	$ ls -F
 	$ ls -F -a
 		OR